tulu17/qa_playwright_e2e_alerts/README.md

 # Playwright: Alerts (qa_cypress_e2e_alerts Playwright/TypeScript alternative)

-## Make sure you have Playwright installed, open bash terminal and run 'npm test'.
+## Open VSC, make sure you have Playwright installed, run 'npm test' in bash terminal.
 Test Report will open in default browser when test are finished.

 ## How to install Playwright